 When it comes to interior projects, you don’t need to worry about the wood you choose being resistant to insects, moisture, and extreme temperatures.
 In this case, you’ll want to focus the most on the appearance of the wood.

-What are some popular wood choices for DIY projects?
+What are some popular wood choices?

 There are pros and cons for all types of lumber, so it’s wise to know a little bit about your options.